mathesar-foundation/mathesar-wiki/product/concepts.md

 This page is a reference for concepts related to Mathesar.
 It is intended to be the primary source of information for how the product is supposed to work.

 > This page describes how Mathesar **will** behave.
-We are still in early development, so most features are not implemented yet.
+We are still in early development, so many features are not implemented yet.
 {.is-warning}

 ## User-Facing Concepts